ivangeevo/tough_environment/## Changelog.md

+## 0.13.1
++ Changed all configuration options in the mod to use the custom config library added by BTWR: Shared Library.
+This fixes the bug from last version that crashed the game without any warnings of the missing library that created the configurations
++ Removed Supermartijn642's config lib as the one creating configuration setting as it requires itself as a dependency to work properly

 # 0.13
 + Added default recipes for items that would be crafted with nuggets instead of replacing the vanilla recipes.
 + Added authors(ivangeevo) to the mod files, so they should display properly in places where they should be displayed